-Here before us is the holy astronomical commandment that we humbly receive as what is known as the coming of a New Year.
-This ashram, Sivananda Ashram, the Divine Life Society, has now seen sixty New Years after its birth.
+Here before us is the holy astronomical commandment that we humbly receive as what is known as the coming of a new year.
+This ashram, Sivananda Ashram, The Divine Life Society, has now seen sixty new years after its birth.
 Sixty cycles of time have passed in the history of this ashram.
 This revolution of sixty years is regarded, according to tradition, as a great achievement in the life process of anything.

-Whether anything moves or nothing moves, we cannot say because our judgments are based on the apparatus of understanding with which we are endowed, and the instrument of knowledge conditions and determines the nature of our judgment.
+Whether anything moves or nothing moves, we cannot say, because our judgments are based on the apparatus of understanding with which we are endowed, and the instrument of knowledge conditions and determines the nature of our judgment.
 We are told ever and ever that everything passes.
 Years roll on, and we have new years.
 The meaning of the coming of a fresh year is not always intelligible to the human mind.
-What does actually happen when a new year comes and stands before us?
+What actually happens when a new year comes and stands before us?
 Physically, to normal perception, it will appear that nothing happens.
 The same today will continue tomorrow.
 Whatever we have been experiencing today, we will experience tomorrow also.

 Creation, preservation and destruction are continuous.
 It is not that yesterday there was creation, today there is preservation and tomorrow there shall be destruction.
-It is a movement from eternity to eternity.
-But what we call the New Year is a psychological acceptance of a natural occurrence which rings into our ears the message of perpetual deterioration of everything that is created, and a perpetual longing for the fulfilment of a perennial existence.
+Creation is a movement from eternity to eternity, and what we call the New Year is a psychological acceptance of a natural occurrence which rings into our ears the message of perpetual deterioration of everything that is created, and a perpetual longing for the fulfilment of perennial existence.
 The New Year is, rather, a reminder to everyone that unconsciously some activity is taking place everywhere, and at least at some time we should be conscious of what is taking place really.
 Unconsciously being dragged on is one thing, and consciously accepting this movement is another thing.